u2u-labs/node-p2p-contracts/contracts/nodes storage/README.md

 This contract maintains:

 - A list of currently valid node addresses.
-- The ability to add or remove nodes via the contract owner.
+- The ability to add nodes via the contract owner, remove nodes via the contract owner or operator.
 - Efficient tracking of which addresses have ever been added or removed.
 - Compatibility with other contracts via the `INodesStorage` interface.